How Should I Address Senior Staff Falsifying Their In/Out Times in a Letter to Higher Ups?

 amodbobade

-If it is the top bosses, then you need to first check what are the benefits they are getting being at that position (if including flexible timings).
+If it is the top bosses, then you need to first check what benefits they are getting being in that position (including flexible timings).
+If yes, the in-out timing entries might be just for the sake of completion of data for salary/administrative purposes.

 If it is one of the other two categories, then you need to first discuss with their respective HOD's about the issue.
-Then confront them directly with the issue in presence of their HOD's.
+Then confront them directly with the issue in the presence of their HOD's.

 Best Regards,